Lemoncode/react-by-sample/11_TableMock/readme_es.md

 }
 ```

-- Let's update an app.tsx
+- Vamos a actualizar app.tsx

 ```diff
 import * as React from 'react';